CHEMeDATA/bruker-nmr-acqus-files/README.md

 $$ Tue Jun 17 17:27:20 2008 CEST (UT+2h)  guest@nmrge400
 $$ /u/data/zumbuehl/nmr/zum1-2/2/acqus
 ```
-We should read and analyses them to add add them as metadata for Bruker NMR experiments!
+We should read and analyses them to add these metadata to Bruker NMR experiments objects.

 ## Introduction